aspayd/MNIST/README.md

 # MNIST
-Machine learning handwritten number classification
+Machine learning handwritten number classification using the Tensorflow library